funkia/hareactive/README.md

 between the current sample time and the time at which the outer behavior was sampled.

+#### `integrate(behavior: Behavior<number>): Behavior<Behavior<number>>`

+Integrate behavior with respect to time.

+The value of the behavior is treated as a rate of change per millisecond.

 #### `integrateFrom(behavior: Behavior<number>): Behavior<Behavior<number>>`

 Integrate behavior with respect to time.

+The value of the behavior is treated as a rate of change per millisecond.

 ### Now